 Augmented reality has become a common element on almost all smartphones thanks to different applications, whether focused on our leisure or our professional tasks.
 Google has been working in the field for some time, and that has led to ARCore, an SDK conceived to offer us augmented reality support on Android.

 Augmented reality for everyone

-The Google ARCore development kit offers us the advantage regarding others that it will be compatible with over 100 million devices from all over the world without requiring a specific hardware.
+The Google Play Services for AR development kit offers us the advantage regarding others that it will be compatible with over 100 million devices from all over the world without requiring specific hardware.
 Furthermore, we expect this list to be quickly increased.

-With regards to compatibility issues, at present, it's supported by Samsung, Pixel or Noki models, whilst we wait for the list of compatible phones to grow in the near future.
+With regards to compatibility issues, at present, it's supported by Samsung, Pixel or Nokia models, whilst we wait for the list of compatible phones to grow in the near future.